Skip to main content

 • 125,000 euros annually , when it corresponds to operations for which they are obliged to issue an invoice as the recipient is a businessman or professional acting as such in accordance do with the provisions of article 2.2.a) of the Regulation that regulates billing obligations.

-When an activity was started in the immediately preceding year, the volume of income will increase per year.
+When an activity was started in the immediately preceding year, the volume of income will be increased to the year.

-In no case will current or capital subsidies or compensation be computed, as well as the Value Added Tax and, where applicable, the equivalence surcharge that taxes the operation, for those activities that are taxed by the simplified Tax regime. on Added Value.
+In no case will current or capital subsidies or compensation be computed, nor will the Value Added Tax and, where applicable, the equivalence surcharge levied on the operation, for those activities that are taxed under the simplified regime of the Value Added Tax.

 2. Having exceeded in the previous year (2018) the volume of purchases of goods and services the amount of 250,000 euros annually , excluding acquisitions of fixed assets.